nymtech/service-grants/service_grants/nuclearblock.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
+We are working with NYM technology from Finney testnet and now we want to dive dipper.
+We are looking for closer cooperation with NYM as noderunner and app developer.
+Gateway is the interface between users and the mixnet that check app's/user's credentials, send traffic through the mixnet and also receive or store traffic on the other end.
+Network Requester allows for private network requests to be made outside the mixnet from local Nym client.
+If it possible, we can support all (wallet, Electrum, telegram and keybase) services.
 ```

 USDC or BTC address for payment *
 ```
+0xf1411c492b2389578827ceda91844cd466f468ce
 ```